clevertree/flashback/NEXT_STEPS.md

 ### Step 4: Test CLI Manually (1 minute)

-Verify the CLI is working with real chaincode:
+Verify the CLI is working with the deployed chaincode:

 ```bash
 # Check health